scottdavis/dsgo/examples/openrouter/README.md

 # OpenRouter Example

-This example demonstrates how to use the OpenRouter integration with dspy-go.
+This example demonstrates how to use the OpenRouter integration with dsgo.

 ## What is OpenRouter?